nasa/oceandata-notebooks/book/notebooks/oci/oci_grid_match.md

 sr_gridded.rio.transform()
 ```

-Both our datasets should now be on an aligned grid thanks to the transform printed above.
-We can it is 6 numbers that represent:
+Both our datasets should now be on an aligned grid.
+We can take a look at one of their transforms and see that it consists 6 numbers which represent:
 - A[0] = x-component of the pixel size, in this case 0.015 degrees, which is ~1.6 km at the equator
 - A[1] = rotation of the pixel around the x-axis (this is 0 for north-up images)
 - A[2] = x coordinate (or longitude, here) of the upper left corner of the top left pixel (i.e., the westernmost pixel)